-As your Superintendent of the Groton Water Department (GWD), I am very pleased to provide you, our valued customer, the status of the quality of your drinking water delivered to your household in the calendar year 2016.
-Our dedicated staff and elected officials continue to work tirelessly to provide you with the safest and most reliable source of potable drinking water.
-Your Water Quality Report contains information on the sources of your drinking water and how it compares to the state of Massachusetts Department of Environmental Protection (MassDEP) and the federal (USEPA) standards.
+As your Superintendent of the Groton Water Department (GWD), I am very pleased to provide you, our valued customer, with the status of the quality of the drinking water delivered to your household in the calendar year 2018.
+Our very dedicated staff and elected officials continue to work tirelessly to provide you with the safest and most reliable source of potable drinking water possible.
+Your Annual Water Quality Report contains information on the sources of your drinking water and how it compares to state (MassDEP) and federal (USEPA) drinking water standards.
 The GWD continues to meet all of these regulatory requirements.
 I encourage you to take a few moments to read the report and become familiar with your drinking water quality.
-Additional information and data can be found on our new web site at www.grotonwater.org or you may call our offices at 1-978-448-1122, Monday thru Friday.
+Additional information and data can be found on our web site at www.grotonwater.org or you may call our offices at 1-978-448-1122, Monday thru Friday.